flosommerfeld/Favourites/README.md

 #### Known bugs:
 * If the first favourite is deleted the new first favourite doesn't have round corners.
 * If many favourites are added, scrolling bars show up.
+* If a favourite is changed and the user doesn't select an image, the image is changed to the default one.

 ## Contact